Allopurinol

 Contraindications

-- Hypersensitivity to allopurinol or to any component of the formulation
+- Known hypersensitivity to allopurinol or to any of the components of the formulation (excipients listed in SPC §6.1)

 Side effects

-- Liver function test abnormal (uncommon); rarely hepatitis
+- Liver function test abnormal (uncommon); hepatitis including hepatic necrosis and granulomatous hepatitis (rare)

 - Blood thyroid stimulating hormone increased (common)